Top 10 Most Corrupt U.S. Presidents

 He was the swamp - selling business connections to enrich himself.

 A Democrat who worked to sabotage Lincoln's Reconstruction of the South and integration of Black Freedmen into American society.
-Opposed the 13th, 14th, and 15th amendments ending slavery, extending citizenship, and the vote to black freedmen in the south.
-Looked the other way when early KKK terrorists murdered black and white Republicans until Grant surged troops into the South to stop it.
+He opposed the 13th, 14th, and 15th amendments, which ended slavery, extended citizenship, and gave the vote to Black freedmen in the South.
+He looked the other way when early KKK terrorists murdered Black and White Republicans until Grant sent troops into the South to stop it.

 Messed up African American rights for years to come.
 One of the main factors for segregation.